 The Journal of African Trade is an open access journal, meaning that all articles are immediately and permanently free to read, download, copy & distribute under the terms of the applicable end-user license (refer to the Copyright & End-User License section on this page for further details).
 Publication in the Journal of African Trade is free of charge for Authors.
 All open access publication fees are subsidized by the African Export-Import Bank (Afreximbank).

 Authors who publish in the Journal of African Trade are requested to sign a Journal Publishing Agreement upon acceptance of their article.
 As part of this agreement, Authors transfer exclusive rights, including full copyright, to the journal owner (Afreximbank), while retaining certain rights themselves (such as, for example, patent, trademark and other intellectual property rights, including research data).
 For more details, please refer to the Post-Acceptance Rights section in the journal's Author Guidelines.
-Permitted third-party reuse of open access articles is subsequently defined by the applicable Creative Commons (CC) end-user license.
+Permitted third-party reuse of the open access articles is subsequently defined by the applicable Creative Commons (CC) end-user license.
 All articles in the Journal of African Trade are published under the CC BY-NC 4.0 license, meaning that end users can freely share an article (i.e. copy and redistribute the material in any medium or format) and adapt it (i.e. remix, transform and build upon the material) on the condition that proper attribution is given (i.e. appropriate credit, a link to the applicable license and an indication if any changes were made; all in such a way that does not suggest that the licensor endorses the user or the use) and the material is only used for non-commercial purposes.
-For more information, please refer to the Open Access and User Licenses section in the Atlantis Press Open Access & Article Sharing policy.
+For more information, please refer to the User Licenses section in the Atlantis Press Open Access & Article Sharing policy.